iFO291/A-Star-4-Cast/README.md

 # A*star 4-cast
 School project made in android studio using Kotlin, SQLite and free API from OpenWeatherMap.org.
 A weather forecast app with C(U)RD operations on your list of favorites with SQLite database.
-Developed during @Krillinator https://github.com/Krillinator course at EC Education in Malmö.
+Developed during @Krillinator´s https://github.com/Krillinator course at EC Education in Malmö.

 Icons made by Mehwish from www.flaticon.com